UtrechtUniversity/lexces-silicosis-predict/README.md

 ## License

 This project is licensed under the terms of the [MIT License](/LICENSE).

+Permission to use the Lexces logo for this project has been obtained.
+Please refer to their [copyright notice](https://www.lexces.nl/en/copyright).

 This project structure repository is adapted from the [Utrecht University simple R project template](https://github.com/UtrechtUniversity/simple-r-project), which builds upon the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).